6 Simple Ways to Identify Which Lamp Wire Is Hot or Neutral With & Without Multimeter

 In a control circuit, it can produce three typical readings: near-zero ohms when the leads are connected across two electrically common points; extremely high to infinite ohms when there is an open circuit; and a certain number of ohms when measuring across a load such as a pilot light, which can be used to verify its functionality.
 If a coil is shorted and registers zero ohms, it requires replacement.

 During testing, if the multimeter shows a very high resistance value (in kilo-ohms, KΩ, or mega-ohms, MΩ) or "OL" (open loop), it indicates a potential problem with the circuit.
-This could be due to a damaged wire or a loose connection.
+This could be due to a damaged wire or a loose connection, preventing your lamp form turning on.
 In such cases, consult a qualified electrician for further inspection and repair.

 Method 3: Use a Voltage Tester